Paddione/l2p/README.md

 3. Add tests for new features in the appropriate `testing/` subdirectory
 4. Update documentation as needed
 5. Follow TypeScript and testing best practices
-6. Use the testing directory structure for organizing new tests
+6. Use the distributed test directory structure for organizing new tests (backend/__tests__, frontend/e2e, etc.)

 ## 📝 License